jtemporal/GitFichasAdminBot/README.md

 HEROKU_URL        -> The app URL from the "Domains" section on settings ENV               -> Environment, set it to something like `prod` or `production`
 ```

+Now after deploying you **NEED** to access the home page once on your browser.
+This habilitate the webserver to start replying.